-MDPH also developed a standard that derives a geometric mean from the last 5 testing results at a beach, not taken during a storm event.
+MDPH also developed a standard that derives a geometric mean from the last 5 testing results at a beach.
 The geometric mean may indicate that sample levels are consistently high enough over time to post the beach in order to protect the public from possible swimming-related illness.
 In marine water, the geometric mean standard for Enterococci is 35 cfu/100 ml.
 In fresh water, the geometric mean standard for E. coli is 126 cfu/100 ml and the geometric mean standard for Enterococci is 33 cfu/100 ml.

 What does it mean for a beach to be posted?

 If a beach is posted, it means recreational use of the water is prohibited.
 You can still go to the beach to take a walk or enjoy any recreational activities that do not involve contact with the water.
 The beach will remain posted until the bacterial levels have been shown by laboratory analysis to have dropped back down into the desired range.

 What type of illness can you get from contact with water contaminated with bacteria?